Artificial Intelligence (AI) as a Service and “Core AI”

 Bonsai AI Inc.

 Founded 2014, Bonsai is a Berkeley startup that has taken in $13.62 million in 4 rounds of funding the latest of which was a $7.6 million round that just closed in May 2017.
 Investors included Microsoft, Samsung, ABB Technology Ventures, and Siemens AG.
 This startup offers a platform automating the management of algorithms and machine learning libraries with an “AI for everyone” concept.
-They’ve created their own programming language called inkling.
+They’ve created their own programming language called Inkling.
 There are quite a few interesting videos out there showing actual Bonsai code do things like controlling stability in Lunar Lander or teaching a system how to play Breakout in 40 lines of code.

 Founded in 2014, this Palo Alto startup has taken in $8 million from 2 rounds of funding.
 The Company operates in stealth mode and offers artificial intelligence as a cloud service.
 The founders who used to work for Google envision the startup to be a neutral platform for different kinds of problems for AI to solve, problems like pattern recognition and anomaly detection.
 Investors include Khosla Ventures and Tencent, again.
 They’re operating in stealth mode so that’s about all we can tell you about them.
 Oh, and their CEO is wicked good at tennis and their lead scientist once aspired to be a professional hip-hop dancer.

 Founded in 2013, Seattle-based, ALGORITHMIA has taken in $2.4 million in a single round of funding.
 The business model is truly unique, and is centered around an “algorithm marketplace” where programmers create algorithms and share them in an opensource fashion.
-The difference is that the programmer can charge per API call and there is also a charge per-second for compute time.
+The difference is that the programmer can charge per API call and there is also a charge per-second for computing time.
 The whole thing is very affordable, and there are algorithms for social sentiment analysis, face detection, smart thumbnail, nudity detection and thousands more.
 They also have a concept called “bounties” where you can pose a problem and people can solve it for a “bounty”.
 For example, if you can create an online real-time duck detector then you can walk away with a cool $150.
 They have over 30,000 developers using the platform that have created +3,000 microservices.

 Loop AI Labs Cognitive Computing

-Founded in 2012, San Francisco startup Loop AI Labs Cognitive Computing is the first company to offer a commercial unsupervised general purpose cognitive platform that learns and reasons in any language.
+Founded in 2012, San Francisco startup Loop AI Labs Cognitive Computing is the first company to offer a commercial unsupervised general-purpose cognitive platform that learns and reasons in any language.
 It lets any enterprise quickly roll out intelligent Cognitive Robotic Process Automation (RPA) workflows and utilize working cognitive Q Robots that learn from human peers.
 The system excels at turning unstructured data into structured data.
 Here’s a cool picture to look at:

 They can do cool stuff like understand sentences that contain both English and Tagalog (you Filipinos out there know what we’re talking about here) and they are already using their solution to create value for Fortune 2000 clients in Asia, Europe, and America.
 We’re not sure if it can speak Engrish yet.